Bit-Flare/Worldforge/System Doc.md

 > [+2] **Slayer of The Velvet King**

 The track can also be simplified to one general reputation, with the level of fame/infamy also describing how far and wide the character is known.

-## Questing
-Quest Aspects (Fate System Toolkit, pg 15) for each quest or significant task the party accepts.
-These can be invoked and compelled like normal aspects.
-Fate points from compels are placed into the shared party pool
-Mission as Character (Fate Plus Issue 5, pg 19)

 ## Modes of Conflict
 Challenges